 Each year, the CSC invites selected nominating bodies to submit a specific number of nominations.
 The deadline for nominating bodies to submit nominations to the CSC is 13 December 2016.

-Approximately 300 of these scholarships are awarded each year.
-The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to get a scholarship.
+The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to be awarded a scholarship.
 There are no quotas for scholarships for any individual country.
-Candidates nominated by national nominating agencies are in competition with those nominated by universities/university bodies, and the same standards will be applied to applications made through either channel.
+Candidates nominated by national nominating agencies are in competition with those nominated by other nominating bodies, and the same standards will be applied to applications made through either channel.